Phansireet/Medical-Cost-Personal/README.md

 # Medical-Cost-Personal

 This project is the Linear regression model for medical cost dataset consisting of age, sex, BMI, children, smoker, and region and feature is the charges of insurance.
+The group project consists of Phansiree Thitawattananon.

 Linear regression is an algorithm used to predict the value of a variable based on the value of another variable.